gportay/rauc/docs/reference.rst

   By default, the chunk store path is derived from the location of the RAUC bundle you install.

+``tmpdir``
+  Allows to set the path to use as temporary directory for casync.
+  By default, the temporary directory is set to /var/tmp.

 **[autoinstall] section**

 The auto-install feature allows to configure a path that will be checked upon